 Hi!
 I'm Randy.

-As the Director of Web Dev, my role serves to oversee digital marketing strategy for the Desk.com website.
-My primary responsibilites are for lead generation, team leading, brand guidance, and project management but I occasionally perform front-end development and ongoing maintenance.
+As the Director of Web Develpment, my role served to oversee digital strategy and web development for the Desk.com web presence.
+My primary responsibilites were building a lean web team, ongoing program and project management, vendor and software selection, and marketing-based lead generation.
+I occasionally dove in and did front-end development and web maintenance.

 Notable Past Projects

 Oversaw strategy and managed the Stanford Online public-facing website.
 As the web manager, my roles blended between strategic oversight and technical implementation.
 I served many roles including project management, front-end development, Drupal administration and theming, major visual/UI design, user support and consulting, ongoing maintenance.

 This is the ongoing project to redesign and maintain the Graduate School of Business public-facing website.
 As a producer, my roles on this project include front-end implementation, Drupal administration and theming, minor visual design, user support and consulting, ongoing maintenance.